Why is Modularity so Important?

 Once achieved, the internal mechanisms within a Module are decoupled from the external environment.

-Regarding the importance of Modularity in Software, Parnas in his seminal paper On the Criteria to be Used in Decomposing Systems into Modules, states…
+Regarding the importance of Modularity in Software, which of course includes Java Modularity, Parnas in his seminal paper On the Criteria to be Used in Decomposing Systems into Modules, states…

 “The major advancement in the area of modular programming has been the development of coding techniques and assemblers which (1) allow one module to be written with little knowledge of the code in another module, and (2) allow modules to be reassembled and replaced without reassembly of the whole system.
 This facility is extremely valuable for the production of large pieces of code…”